IMMM-SFA/mcmanamay-etal_2024_erl/README.md

 ## Reproduce my experiment

-1. Install the software components required to conduct the experiement from [Contributing modeling software](#contributing-modeling-software)
+1. Install the software components required to conduct the experiment from [Contributing modeling software](#contributing-modeling-software)
 2. Download and install the supporting input data required to conduct the experiement from [Input data](#input-data)
 3. Run the following scripts in the `workflow` directory to re-create this experiment.
 These scripts create the figures in this publication: